-Note: This page contains side effects data for the generic drug benzoyl peroxide topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Zeroxin.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Zeroxin.

 Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution.

-As well as its needed effects, benzoyl peroxide topical (the active ingredient contained in Zeroxin) may cause some unwanted effects.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in Zeroxin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking benzoyl peroxide topical: